Updated: May 11, 2023

 The following guidance for children and adolescents applies to vaccines currently authorized or approved for their age.

-Children and adolescents aged 5-17 should be vaccinated against COVID-19
+Infants, children and adolescents aged 6 months to 17 years should be vaccinated against COVID-19

 The science has shown that the COVID-19 vaccines are safe and effective.
-The American Academy of Pediatrics recommends COVID-19 vaccination for all children and adolescents 5 years of age and older who do not have contraindications for using COVID-19 vaccines available for their age.
-Vaccination of children and adolescents aged 5-17 brings us one step closer to ending this pandemic and is an additional layer of protection for the most vulnerable among us.
+The American Academy of Pediatrics recommends COVID-19 vaccination for all infants, children and adolescents 6 months of age and older who do not have medical reasons that make receiving a COVID-19 vaccine unsafe.
+Vaccination of infants, children and adolescents brings us one step closer to ending this pandemic and is an additional layer of protection for the most vulnerable among us.

-Cases of COVID-19 infection are rising in children and adolescents.
-While most COVID-19 infections in children and adolescents are mild, some infections are severe or even fatal.
-In addition to health risks due to the COVID-19 infection itself, children and adolescents are at risk for multisystem inflammatory syndrome in children (MIS-C) that can occur two to six weeks after the COVID-19 infection.
+COVID-19 can cause serious illness in all persons, including those under age 18 years.
+While most cases of COVID-19 in infants, children and adolescents are mild, some are severe or even fatal.
+In addition to health risks due to COVID-19, children and adolescents are at risk for multisystem inflammatory syndrome in children (MIS-C) that can occur 2 to 6 weeks after COVID-19.

-Children and adolescents with MS should be vaccinated against COVID-19
+Infants, children and adolescents with MS and related conditions should be vaccinated against COVID-19

-The importance of COVID-19 vaccination for children and adolescents with MS and related disorders mirrors the advice for children and adolescents in general, as well as the advice for adults with MS. While there is no evidence to date that children and adolescents with MS experience more severe COVID-19 infection, nor that they are at higher risk for MIS-C due to COVID-19 compared to children and adolescents who do not have MS, vaccination is strongly encouraged.
+The importance of COVID-19 vaccination for infants, children and adolescents with MS and related disorders mirrors the advice for infants, children and adolescents in general.
+While MS is extremely rare in young children, other forms of brain, optic nerve and spinal inflammation can occur.
+To date, there is no evidence that children and adolescents with MS experience more severe COVID-19, nor that they are at higher risk for MIS-C due to COVID-19 compared to children and adolescents who do not have MS. For all infants, children and adolescents, vaccination is strongly encouraged.
 Like other medical decisions, the decision to get a vaccine is best made in partnership with your healthcare provider.

-Risk of complications from a COVID-19 infection is higher than of any potential complications from the vaccine
+Risk of complications from COVID-19 is higher than of any potential complications from the vaccine

 COVID-19 vaccines do not affect fertility

 The American College of Obstetricians and Gynecologists are confident the COVID-19 vaccines do not affect fertility.
-They base this on the science of how the vaccines are made and a study has confirmed this.
-The American Academy of Pediatrics (AAP) also affirms that getting vaccinated against COVID-19 does not interfere with girls' or boys' future fertility.
+They base this on the science of how the vaccines are made and studies that have confirmed this.
+The American Academy of Pediatrics (AAP) also affirms that getting vaccinated against COVID-19 does not interfere with girls’ or boys’ future fertility.
 Watch this short video from the AAP to learn more.

 The COVID-19 vaccines are not expected to cause MS or trigger an MS relapse

 None of the available vaccines contain live virus and the vaccines will not cause COVID-19.
-There is nothing to indicate that the vaccines will cause MS. For children and adolescents with MS, the vaccines are not likely to trigger an MS relapse or have any impact on long-term disease progression.
+The vaccines have been studied in large numbers of people with MS and they did not trigger an MS relapse.
 The risk of getting COVID-19 far outweighs any risk of having an MS relapse from the vaccine.
+Learn more about the different types of vaccines and how they work from the CDC.

 Any vaccine can cause side effects, including a fever.
 A fever can make MS symptoms worse temporarily, but they should return to prior levels after the fever is gone.
-Even if side effects occur, it’s important to get the second dose of the mRNA vaccines for them to be effective.
+Even if side effects occur, it’s important to get all the doses required for your vaccine for it to be effective.

 Children and adolescents who use medications to manage MS and related disorders should be vaccinated

 Some medications used for MS and related disorders may affect responses to the vaccines.
 Coordinating the timing of vaccine administration with these DMTs may provide the best vaccine response.
+Given the potential serious health consequences of COVID-19, getting the vaccine as soon as possible may be more important than optimally timing the vaccine with your DMT.
 Work with your MS healthcare provider to determine the best schedule for you.
 Review our guidance on timing MS medications with these vaccines.

 Individuals consulted in the development of this guidance